 - Odd sounds.
 Listen carefully to your drains.
-When a drain is blocked, water is then forced through small spaces or to change course which can result in bubbling or gurgling sounds.
+When a drain is blocked, water is then forced through small spaces or changes course which can result in bubbling or gurgling sounds.
 If you start to hear odd gurgling sounds from your drain, it’s time to clean your drains.

 - Frequent clogs.
-Clogs can be a common plumbing problem, but if they happen often enough, it could be caused from a clogged drain.
+Clogs can be a common plumbing problem, but if they happen often enough, they could be caused by a clogged drain.
 Some clogs can be resolved with a plunger or drain cleaner, but if you notice the same fixture keeps clogging regardless, you’ll need a plumber to professionally clean your drains.

 - Slow drains.
 A slow drain is one of the most common signs of a clogged drain, as no water fixture should have a slow drain.
 Watch your sinks and water appliances.
 If you notice it takes more time than usual to drain the sink or your washer or dishwasher is still full after the cycle, it’s time to clean your drains.

 - Fruit or drain flies.
 Any buildup of food or waste inside your drains will attract flies.
 Tiny fruit flies are more than just an annoying pest; they can become a health risk, and are usually attracted to the scent of a clogged drain.
 Drains flies are another pest to watch out for, as they like to breed in drains and sewer lines.
 If your home has some clogged drains, you might start to notice drain flies buzzing in your bathroom.

 How to Clean Your Drains and Keep Them Clogged Free